andriiiiiko/jd-homework-19/README.md

 ## General Requirements

 - Utilize Spring Boot framework
-- Use Spring Data and Spring MVC modules
 - Employ a relational database
 - Include at least one migration using the Flyway database migration framework
 - Implement validation for request fields during the creation and updating of a note